NomicFoundation/hardhat/docs/README.md

 - by creating and editing new content.
 - by adding new features to the app.

-The first one can be provided by working with human-friendly file formats located in the content folder (MD and YAML).
+The first can be provided by working with human-friendly file formats in the content folder (MD and YAML).
 Only minimal tech knowledge is needed for that.
 The second way requires developers' efforts.

 ## Preview